3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

 Here, $p_i^{(s)} = \mathrm{softmax}(z_i^{(s)} / \tau_s)$ denotes the student’s probability distribution, and $q_i^{(t)} = \mathrm{Sinkhorn}(z_i^{(t)} / \tau_t)$ represents the teacher’s entropy-regularized soft assignment, following~\cite{asano2019self, caron2020unsupervised}.
 Both $z_i^{(s)}$ and $z_i^{(t)}$ are prototype logits, while $\tau_s$ and $\tau_t$ are temperature parameters that control the sharpness of the distributions.

-{\textbf{Laplacian smoothing loss.}} Video-generated point clouds contain noise and missing regions due to imperfect reconstruction.
+{\textbf{Laplacian smoothing loss.}} VGPC contain noise and missing regions due to imperfect reconstruction.
 To stabilize representation learning under such point clouds, we construct a k-Nearest Neighbor (kNN) graph on each point cloud and apply a Laplacian smoothness loss as shown in Fig.~\ref{fig:laplacian}.
 For a point \( x_i \) with embedding \( z_i = f_{\theta}(x_i) \), the loss encourages nearby points to produce similar embeddings:

 We assign each edge a distance-based weight, \( w_{ij} = \exp(-{\| p_i - p_j \|^2}/{\sigma^2}), \) so that closer points contribute more to the smoothness constraint.
-We compute the edge weight \( w_{ij} \) based on the $L2$ distance between points in the video-generated point cloud.
+We compute the edge weight \( w_{ij} \) based on the $L2$ distance between points in the VGPC.
 The scale parameter \( \sigma \) is adaptively estimated per point cloud as the median of the kNN distance, making the weighting robust to variations in point density.
 In addition, neighbors further away than a certain threshold are removed for improved robustness.
+In practice, we compute the regularization on a kNN graph with distance-based edge weights and degree normalization.
+To improve robustness to noisy reconstructions and outliers, we replace the squared $L2$ edge penalty with a Huber penalty.

 This loss smooths features along the local geometry by encouraging nearby points to share similar embeddings, while noisy point clouds receive small weights.
 Because the loss depends only on the relational structure between points rather than absolute coordinates, it prevents the collapse of learning and promotes stable representations.